resilientscale/cg-customer-broker/simple-service-broker/simple-broker.md

 Service Brokers in Cloud Foundry are protected by basic authentication (i.e. they require a username and password to be supplied).
 This broker has a default username of `admin` and password of `secret`.

 * In a browser, access https://<YOUR-BROKER-ROUTE>/v2/catalog.
-Supplied the username and password above when prompted.
+Supply the username and password above when prompted.
 You should see output similar to:

   ```
   {